Filling station attendant: United States

 Areas in red prohibit self-serve.
 Areas in blue require full-serve but permit stations to allow self-serve.

 In New Jersey self-service fuel filling is illegal.
 It was banned in 1949 after lobbying by service station owners.
 Service stations only offer full service and "mini service".
 Proponents of the ban cite safety and jobs as reasons to keep the ban.

 The State of Oregon banned self-service in 1951, but legalised it from 2018 in counties with 40,000 residents or fewer.
 In 2020, as a response to the COVID-19 pandemic Oregon temporarily allowed self-service statewide.
-In August 2023, Oregon allowed fuel stations to provide a self-serve option to customers, up to half their pumps.
+In August 2023, Oregon allowed filling stations to provide a self-serve option to customers, up to half their pumps.
 Counties regarded as "rural" under the bill are not required to have attendants while those regarded as "urban" are required to maintain at least one attendant per station.
 The rural counties in Oregon under HB 2426 (2023) are the following: Baker, Clatsop, Crook, Curry, Gilliam, Grant, Harney, Hood River, Jefferson, Klamath, Lake, Malheur, Morrow, Sherman, Tillamook, Umatilla, Union, Wallowa, Wasco, and Wheeler.

 In the towns of Huntington, New York and the Massachusetts towns of Weymouth, Arlington, Upton, and Milford, self-service gas stations are illegal, with all gas stations being full-service.